arunmr1980/aws-email-service/README.md

 > vi env_setup.sh

 > . env_setup.sh
 2. Update the partner config file.
 It is in config folder named as [partner_key].json.
-Bucket creation may fail if the name is not available.
-In that case update BUCKET_SUFFIX variable in init_setup.sh and update bucket names of clients and the partner bucket_name in [partner_key].json file.
+Update partner and client S3 bucket names if they have changed.
 3. Setup the initial AWS env to run tests
 > ./init_setup.sh
 4. Run local tests.
 Note that some tests may need deployed application.
 If using SES in sandbox make sure that test email addresses are verified.
 NOTE: The environment variables in the shell you run tests from must be correct.
 It may be necessary to run env_setup.sh from the shell for a fresh setup.